open-risk/openLGD/README.md

 * Author: [Open Risk](http://www.openriskmanagement.com)
 * License: Apache 2.0
 * Development website: [Github](https://github.com/open-risk/openLGD)
-* Mathematical Docs LGD Models: [Open Risk Manual](https://www.openriskmanual.org/wiki/Loss_Given_Default_Models)
+* Mathematical Documentation around LGD Models: [Open Risk Manual](https://www.openriskmanual.org/wiki/Loss_Given_Default_Models)
 * Discussion: [Open Risk Commons](https://www.openriskcommons.org/c/openlgd/19)

 **NB: This is a very early alpha release. openLGD is still in active development**

+## Standalone Mode
+The standalone mode is illustrated via the script standalone_run.py

+## Federated Mode

-### Getting started with the demo
+### Getting started with the federated demo
 * Clone the repo in a local linux environment
 * Install the dependencies in a virtual environment
 * Fire up a number of flask servers on different shells.
-Check the [Spawn Cluster Script](./spawn_cluster.sh) for how to export the environment
+Check the [Spawn Cluster Script](./spawn_cluster.sh) for how to export the environment.
+This will fire up several xterm's where server output is logged
 * Run the [Controller](./federated_run.py) script to perform the demo calculation

 #### Fabric based configuration